 Different types of objects require different solutions – monetary cost is high, too.
 The method is sensitive to accurate object tracking, and tracking objects in time from frame to frame is hard.
 The computational cost of this task is high, which increases the monetary cost.
 Additionally, we would really like our solution to be universal.
 But different types of objects require different solutions – the need to develop all these solutions is making the monetary cost even higher.

 Here’s where Einstein’s ideas from SRT come to help: instead of frame-by-frame representation let’s use a space-time cube representation.

-Montage of sequential frames which must be processed in a frame-by-frame order.
+The montage of sequential frames must be processed in a frame-by-frame order.

 A Traditional approach where every frame is analyzed individually requires identification and tracking of every bun or car, which is a very computationally demanding task, bringing down the final counting accuracy.